- A dog from abroad - introduction

 Different types of “street dogs” - dog from abroad

 First of all, it is important to explain that there are different types of “street dogs”.
-These differences represent a significant aspect of why street dog behavior can be so diverse.
+These differences represent an important aspect of why the behavior of street dogs can be so diverse.

-1. City dogs: These dogs live in urban environments and feed primarily on leftover food.
-In tourist-oriented cities, some people approach people relatively boldly in order to get more food.
-Particularly clever specimens have learned that they can be more successful when begging for food through special behavior, such as limping or whining.
+- City dogs: These dogs live in the urban environment and mainly feed on food remains.
+In touristy -shaped cities, some are relatively courageous to get people to maintain more food.
+Particularly smart specimens have learned that they can be more successful in begging for food through special behavior, such as limping or pushing.

-2. Country dogs: Dogs that live in rural areas also feed themselves partly by hunting smaller animals and on waste that they find outside of settlements.
-These dogs are often very independent and don't always understand why people have problems with their hunting behavior and their love of trash cans.
-They often see little benefit in cooperating with humans because they can survive on their own.
+- Land dogs: dogs that live in rural areas sometimes also feed on the hunt for smaller animals and waste that they find outside the settlements.
+These dogs are often very self -employed and do not always understand why people have problems with their hunting behavior and their preference for trash cans.
+They often see little benefits in cooperating with people because they can survive independently.

 These different living conditions and characteristics of street dogs must be taken into account when adopting and integrating them into a new home in order to enable both the dog and the owner to have a harmonious everyday life.